Trump sets sight on the big deal: Mideast peace

 - Trump landed in Israel on Monday

-- He had dinner with Netanyahu on Monday and is meeting Abbas on Tuesday
+- He had dinner with Netanyahu on Monday and met Abbas on Tuesday

-Jerusalem (CNN)President Donald Trump doesn't expect to emerge from his two-day visit to Israel and the West Bank with a peace deal in hand, but he is the latest president to arrive here with the lofty goal in mind.
+Jerusalem (CNN)President Donald Trump met with both Israeli Prime Minister Benjamin Netanyahu and Palestinian Authority President Mahmoud Abbas during the second leg of his first foreign trip as president, pressing forward with his bid to advance the peace process.

-His hopes for peace already appear buoyed by his first visit to the Middle East.
-He is looking for a path forward as a result of meetings with Israeli Prime Minister Benjamin Netanyahu and Palestinian Authority President Mahmoud Abbas -- or at least an appearance of progress.
+Trump doesn't expect to emerge from his two-day visit to Israel and the West Bank with a deal in hand, but he is the latest president to arrive here with the lofty goal in mind.

 "During my travels I have seen many hopeful signs that lead me to believe that we can truly achieve a more hopeful future for people of this religion and for people of all faiths and all beliefs and frankly all over the world," Trump said, delivering remarks Monday evening alongside Netanyahu.